-Thoracic outlet syndrome, also known as TOS, is a condition that causes symptoms in the arm secondary to pressure on structures running between the collarbone and the first rib (thoracic outlet).
-Generally, it is confused with other conditions causing pressure on nerves and blood vessels in the neck and arm.
+Thoracic outlet syndrome, also known as TOS, is a condition that causes symptoms in the arm due to pressure on the structures running between the collarbone and the first rib (the thoracic outlet).
+Generally, it is confused with other conditions that cause pressure on nerves and blood vessels in the neck and arm.
 One cause of TOS is cervical rib syndrome, but there are other causes.
 What is thoracic outlet syndrome, and how do we treat it?

 Thoracic outlet syndrome